 5-0-5 each.
-Prerequisite: invitation of School of Mathematics.
+Prerequisite: invitation of school.

 The topics covered parallel those of Math.
 1307-8-9, with a treatment somewhat more intensive and rigorous.
 Credit is not allowed for both an honors calculus course and the corresponding regular calculus course.